FellouMada/rBinaryMatrixIO/README.md

 # rBinaryMatrixIO
-read, write integer matrix from/to binary file
+Mini package to read and write integer matrices to binary files in queryable form